 Brighton Rocks International Film Festival (BRIFF) welcomes submissions for the third year running.
 In 2019 we screened over 100 films - 2020 promises to be even bigger.

 BRIFF is a young festival with big ambition – to become the UK’s main festival for indie and underground cinema.
 The city of Brighton is a mecca for artists and creatives from all walks of life.
 It is also a state of mind, an attitude, a spirit: one that dares to be itself.

 If your film embodies our ideals and aspirations, we want to help it get the recognition it deserves!
 When you submit to Brighton Rocks, we pledge that your film will be reviewed by professionals with TLC.
 You will be informed of Official Selection status within one month of submission.

 The 2nd Annual Festival, combining screenings and talks by filmmakers with audio-visual installations, live music and more, will be held at Brighton’s KOMEDIA Cinema in the dynamic North Laine district on 25 May 2018, coinciding with the Brighton Festival.
 Workshops and talks will be held for festival goers earlier in the day.
-Attendees will also be invited to discuss their films over dinner & drinks in Brighton.
+Attendees will also be invited to discuss their films in a social setting in Brighton.